80 Years of the Harborne Orchestra

 2020 started well with a spring term with good attendance and some very good players.
 We were attempting the Prokofiev Prince Igor suite, which is hard even for professional players.
 However, the coronavirus crisis resulted in lockdown from March, and we were unable to play for the rest of the year.

-We look forward to a fresh start post-pandemic, hopefully in 2021, with some new repertoire and renewed impetus from our current conductor John Meadows and the members.
+We look forward to a fresh start post-pandemic with some new repertoire and renewed impetus from our current conductor John Meadows and our members.

 If you would like to be part of our orchestra please get in touch.